2025 Solar Incentives Guide for Riverview, MI - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-This is a tax credit equal to a specified percentage of the money you spend on solar panels for your home.
+Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
+A federal incentive that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This incentive is a tax credit for a given percentage of your solar system's cost.

 More information about the new Inflation Reduction Act can be found here.
-Your local Riverview solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.
+Your local Riverview solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives